& Burlesque History & Lingo

 Lecturing the Skull When the straight man talks while (supposedly unknown to the straight) the comic mugs.
 Probably from the iconic "Alas, poor Yorick" speech in Hamlet, which was likely to be spoofed with the addition of mugging behind 'Hamlet's' back.

-Leg A narrow drop beside each cross-stage curtain, masking the wings from the audience's view.
+Leg A narrow drop masking the wings from the audience's view.
 Legs are in pairs, stage right and left.

 Legit "Legitimate theater".
-The term differentiates serious drama from mere entertainments like vaudeville or burlesque.
+The term differentiates serious drama from musicals or mere amusements like vaudeville or burlesque.

 Legitimate Encore An encore demanded by the audience without "milking."